Update on 06 Oct, 22

 ➤ UGC recommends universities in the country.
 It provides funds for affiliated universities and colleges.
 The AICTE is only a statutory body, which deals with organized development and proper planning of the technical education system in the country.
 AICTE recognizes engineering colleges, on the other hand, UGC approves B.Com.
 BA, B.Sc, etc.

 ➤ In nutshell, UGC provides approval for institutions in general and AICTE provides approval for only those institutions that offer engineering and management courses.
 But approval from both bodies is essential to have a valid degree/certifications.

-➤ Basically, UGC is an apex body of higher education that administrates the entire higher education bodies in general but AICTE is a specific body who governs all the institutions offer technical and managerial courses.
+➤ Basically, UGC is an apex body of higher education that administrates the entire higher education body in general but AICTE is a specific body that governs all the institutions that offer technical and managerial courses.